-Very similar to what happens in baking biscuits, a press - hydraulic in this case - punches a pattern-cutter through the leather.
+Just like baking biscuits, a hydraulic press punches a pattern-cutter through the leather.

 After the leather pieces are punched out, they must be precisely sewn together with robust sewing machines.

-At LOWA, an exclusive spray-on gluing process ensures that the material's pores for transporting moisture out of the footwear remain open.
+At LOWA, an exclusive spray-on glueing process ensures that the material's pores for transporting moisture out of the footwear remain open.

 A last is what we call the foot-shaped form made of wood or plastic on which a shoe is made.